Best Tech Stack to Build a SaaS in 2023

 You can use plenty of CLI tools for various purposes.
 But here are some that you should pay attention to:

 - Kubectl: try it to interact with the Kubernetes cluster.
-It can tail logs, inspect pods and services, SSH into a running container, and so on.
+It can tail logs, inspect pods and services, SSH into a running container, etc.

 - Stern: It lets you tail logs in real-time across multiple pods or services.
 Super useful for troubleshooting issues or inspecting production access logs.